CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 Try to optimize mycode in path tracer project !

 Also a huge problem: Memory I/O!
-We need to malloc memory in device, copy the host content into device then get a result, then transfer back to host memoy......
+We need to malloc memory in device, copy the host content into device then get a result, then transfer back to host memory......
 When we're doing first assignment, we know that for index-continuous threads to access physical-not-continuous memory, it needs extra unnecessary operations and becomes slow.
 And in this project, we have a lot of memory I/O operation...
 So here we found another issue!!!
 ![alt text](https://github.com/xueyinw/Project2-Stream-Compaction/blob/master/result_showcase/Profiling.PNG "Chart1")
 ###
-We can see CUDA memory operations occupied especially large part of the entire execution.
+From the picture above, we can see that CUDA memory operations occupied especially large part of the entire execution.
 So my guess is right. :)

 #### 5. Sample output
 More my test result are in the `result_showcase` folder.
-Here I show one of them here:
+Here I show one of them:
 ####Array Size = 1 << 24.
 Block Size is 128.
 ```
 ****************